SocialHackersClass10/JavaScript3/Week2/homework/README.md

 1.  english-booster
 2.  hyfer-infra

-Those 2 hold broken values in their "contributors_url" Evoking the address on that url, even in the browser, yields an empty page.
+Those 2 hold broken values in their "contributors_url".

+Evoking the addresses of those urls in the browser yields empty pages.

 Also the repo "DataStructures" has an empty contrib list result.